Category Archives: Project: Enfield Himalayan

 him-swingspace

 One thing I’ve quickly discovered is that none of the above tyres come in the stock 120/90 17 size.
 The only similar tyre I know of is Mitas’ E-09 which I tried on the XR400 in Algeria; a great desert tyre.
-Generally 17s tend to be low profile tyres suited to bigger, more powerful machines, and 18s are for traditional dirt bikes with taller profiles giving more ‘suspension’ or ‘footprint’ at low pressures.
+Generally 17s tend to be low profile tubeless-ready adventure tyres suited to bigger, more powerful machines, and 18s are for traditional dirt bikes with taller profiles giving more sidewall ‘suspension’ or ‘footprint’ at low pressures.
 The above trio come no smaller than 130/80 17.
-There’s probably only a few mil in it, but if possible I’d rather not go overboard with a ‘bigger-must-be-better’ rear tyre.
-Too much tyre will make the Him even more sluggish.
+There’s probably only a few mil in it, but I’d rather not go overboard with a ‘bigger-must-be-better’ rear tyre.
+Too much rubber to rotate will make the Him even more sluggish.

-Swingarm space with the stock MT60s (left) shows plenty of room to the sides but about an inch at the front so for a replacement, actual dimensions may matter.
+Swingarm space with the stock MT60s (left) shows plenty of room to the sides but about an inch at the front, so for a replacement, actual dimensions may matter.
 The MT60 is 122mm wide and currently 93mm high from the edge of the rim.
 The swingarm gap will increase a little as the tyre wears and the chain stretches.
 Ratio-wise, 120 x 90% technically = 108mm tyre height, while 130 x 80% = only 104mm, so a 130 ought to have a lower profile or height.
 So even a 10mm wider 130/80 17 tyre will easily fit the Himalayan.
-Interestingly, an Anakee Wild 130/80-17 M/C 65R TL weighs nearly 50% more than a Wild in 120/80-18 M/C 62S TT (5kg).
+Interestingly, an Anakee Wild 130/80-17 M/C 65R TL weighs nearly 50% more than a Wild in 120/80-18 M/C 62S TT (5kg) because the former is tubeless and aimed at heavier 17-rear bikes.
 An Anlas CapraX 130/80 B17 weighs 6.1kg.
 Motoz don’t know yet.

-Fitting an 18-inch rim would greatly expand tyre choice at the slim 120/90-ish end.
+Fitting an 18-inch rim might expand tyre choice at the slim 120/90-ish end.
 But with half an inch more radius in the rim, taller 18s could become a squeeze against the front of the swingarm unless a chain link is added to move the wheel back a bit.

 An additional incentive to move to an 18 is a chance to replace the stock steel rim with an alloy rim which will be a bit lighter.
 Suspension and steering, as well as acceleration/braking all react more readily if the unsprung weight red, below – is kept to a minimum.